IMSY-DKFZ/xilens/docs/source/index.rst

 Development logic
 =================
-The SUSICAM application relies at its core on many `Qt <https://www.qt.io/product/qt6>`_ components for the GUI, while adding a custom look for the interface.
-SUSICAM is developed based on the principles that usability and performance are prioritized.
+The :code:`XiLens` application relies at its core on many `Qt <https://www.qt.io/product/qt6>`_ components for the GUI, while adding a custom look for the interface. :code:`XiLens` is developed based on the principles that usability and performance are prioritized.

 To get the maximum speed while recording data with the XIEMA cameras, the `Boost <https://www.boost.org/>`_ library is